 - Administer the Company's incentive recoupment policy.

-- Be responsible for the design, implementation and administration of all Company wide benefit plans, including equity based compensation programs.
-This authority shall include, but not be limited to, administration of the Company's long-term incentive compensation plans and grants made thereunder.
-The Committee may delegate such responsibility and authority as it sees fit, as permitted by the terms of such benefit plans and applicable law, subject to any policies or other limitations established from time to time by the Board.
+- Be responsible for the design and implementation of all Company wide compensation and benefit plans.
+This authority shall include, but not be limited to, the Company's long-term incentive compensation plans and grants made thereunder.
+The Committee may delegate or assign such responsibility and authority as it sees fit, as provided by the terms of such compensation and benefit plans and applicable law.

 - Periodically review and advise the Board (supported in the discretion of the Committee, by internal or external experts) on (a) current trends in global, national and industry wide compensation practices and (b) how the Company's compensation programs and practices compare to those of appropriate peer group companies.

 - Have the authority to retain and terminate any compensation consultant and have the authority to approve the consultant's fees and other retention terms.
 The Committee shall also have authority to obtain independent advice and assistance from internal or external human resources, legal, accounting or other advisors.
+Prior to selecting, or receiving advice from, any advisor, the Committee shall consider the independence of such advisor based on the factors contained in NASDAQ Rule 5605(d)(3); provided, however, that the Committee shall not be prohibited from obtaining advice from any advisor that it determines is not independent or who may have one or more items considered under the factors contained in Rule 5605(d)(3).
+The Committee shall be directly responsible for the oversight of any services of any consultant, counsel or other advisor it retains.
 The fees and costs of such consultants, legal counsel and other advisors shall be borne by the Company.

 - Review and reassess the adequacy of this Charter at least annually and recommend any proposed changes to the Board for approval.
 The Committee will also review its own performance, at least annually, for purposes of self evaluation and to encourage the continuing improvement of the Committee in the execution of its responsibilities.